Do "IOCG" deposits form from fluids containing abundant CO2?

 Analysis attempt 1

 Five samples of magnetite were analysed by mass spectrometry with this equipment by D. Gaboury to try and determine the fluid composition.
 Three samples were from Mengku, Altay area, China, one from the Lyon deposit, Nevada, USA and one from The Upper Beaver deposit, Ontario, Canada.
 The samples were chosen to be monomineralic magnetite with significant baro-acoustic decrepitation.
-The decrepitation results are shown in the 2 graphs below.
+The decrepitation results of the samples submitted for mass spectrometer analysis are shown in the 2 graphs below.

 No actual data files from the analyses of these samples are